exercism/julia/exercises/practice/isbn-verifier/.docs/instructions.md

 ## Bonus tasks

-If you attempt these tasks, write your own tests for them and include those in your solution too!
+If you attempt these tasks please write your own tests for them in your solution file!

 * Define a string macro so that `isbn"3-598-21507-X" == ISBN("3-598-21507-X")`.